-US pauses sanctions on Iranian oil stranded on tankers under 1 month license, here's why - BusinessToday
+US eases sanctions on Iranian oil stranded on tankers under 1 month license, here's why - BusinessToday

 Kirby said in a letter to employees, "I think there’s a good chance it won’t be that bad, but ... there isn’t much downside for us to preparing for that outcome."
 This reflects the airline's cautious approach amid volatile energy markets.

 Brent crude oil prices have fluctuated significantly, moving from about $70 per barrel before the Iran war to a peak of $119.50 this week.
-This volatility has heightened concerns across industries dependent on fuel.
+Global oil and energy prices have risen after Iran's actions around the strategically vital Strait of Hormuz.